foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/diverse_kernels_grp.rst

 For example, if input tensors have the shape (2, 4, 8) and ``perm_dim`` order is (2, 0, 1) then output
 tensor is of the shape (8, 2, 4).
 This transpose reflects changing the feature map layout from HWC to CHW.

-Here is a list of all available permute functions
+Here is a list of all available permute functions:

 .. table:: List of Available Permute Functions
    :align: center